 In 2000, AgResearch generated their first transgenic cows.
 These cows produced modified or ‘designer’ milk.
-Discover why the scientists did this research and what they found.

 Cows with modified milk